Asymptotic equisingularity and topology of complex hypersurfaces

 \section{$t$-equisingularity at infinity}

-Limits of tangent spaces appear naturally in the study at infinity of affine hypersurfaces.
-They were systematically employed in \cite{ST}, \cite{Ti-m}.
-Using the language of relative conormals, we introduce the notion of $t$-equisingularity at infinity with respect to some compactification of the family $\{X_\tau\}_{\tau \in\bC}$ and prove that it implies C$^\ity$-triviality at infinity.
+Limits of tangent spaces appear naturally in the study at infinity of affine hypersurfaces and they were systematically employed in this context in \cite{ST}, \cite{Ti-m}.
+We introduce the notion of $t$-equisingularity at infinity with respect to some compactification of the family $\{X_\tau\}_{\tau \in\bC}$ and prove that it implies C$^\ity$-triviality at infinity.
 Let us start with some preliminaries, following \cite{Ti-m}.